angelol/rmd/README.md

-# rmd
+# srmd

-Safety‑first command line utility to delete a **single directory**. `rmd` is a deliberately limited, safer alternative to `rm -rf` when you only want to remove one subdirectory of your current working directory.
+Safety‑first command line utility to delete a **single directory**. `srmd` is a deliberately limited, safer alternative to `rm -rf` when you only want to remove one subdirectory of your current working directory.

 ## Why?